Expert energy analysis and insight for UK businesses.

 Well if you think you might qualify as an EII it would be worth getting in contact with the Department of Business, Energy and Industrial Strategy (BEIS) now to find out.
 For guidance and more information you can read their publication on their draft guidance on the CfD exemption.

 If you are not an EII, as most businesses won’t be, then make sure you ask your supplier about how they are factoring in the costs of the scheme into your prices.
-To find out if you qualify and for guidance on applying, click here.
+Find out if you qualify, and view guidance on applying.

 To keep informed with EII’s and other industry updates sign up to our Talk Power mailing list for news, updates and events.